Chris56974/Pethreon/README.md

 ### I fought the scrollbar and the scrollbar won

 It's common to use 62.5% for the root font size and then rem for all the other font-sizes.
-This lets the user choose their own preferred font-size, while still keeping the same proportions in the overall layout.
-However, I didn't want to use rem because I didn't want the user to scroll the page (increasing the font-size past its default size can create scrollbars).
-I did this because I thought it would look janky if my decorative circles (which are positioned relative to the screen) moved together with the scrollbar.
+This lets the user choose their own preferred font-size, while still keeping the same proportions.
+However, I didn't want to use rem because I didn't want the user to be able to scroll through the entire page (because increasing the default font-size can create scrollbars for the entire page).
+I didn't want them to do this because I thought it would look janky if my decorative circles (which are positioned relative to the screen) moved together with the scrollbar.
 However, I ultimately decided to give up on this.
-It was easy to set my content (and my font-size) equal to different viewport heights, but my text would break whenever the width increased.
-I would have a similar problem if I sized my text using viewport width units.
+It was easy to set my content (and my font-size) equal to different viewport heights, but my text would break whenever the width changed (text would wrap differently).

-One other thing I learned, was that you can't zoom in on any text that has been sized with viewport units.
+One other thing I learned, was that you can't zoom in/out on any text that has been sized with viewport units.
 Thankfully, [calc(vw + 1em) or clamp(vw + 1em) fixes this issue](https://www.youtube.com/watch?v=wARbgs5Fmuw).

+### CSS variables are so helpful for responsive design

+I used to put all my media queries at the bottom of my CSS but now I put them at the top.
+Combining that with CSS variables and I don't have to scroll that much when adjusting things.
+It creates a nice separation of concerns.

 ## Attribution